yannbertaud/sampleJavaCode/README.md

+### Sample Java code

-Some sample java code to illustrate different things such as . writing to a json file with Gson
+Some sample java code to illustrate different things such as
+* writing to a json file with Gson
-. reading a json file with Gson
+* reading a json file with Gson